Frequently Asked Questions

 Is an Honors student able to participate in other academic programs on UK’s Campus outside of the Honors Program?

 Honors students are encouraged to follow where their academic interests lead them.
-Many students pursue opportunities such as Biology Scholars and StemCats, both of which can enrich and further their Honors education.
+Many students pursue opportunities such as Biology Scholars, Psychology Scholars, and StemCats, both of which can enrich and further their Honors education.
 Furthermore, Honors students are welcome to participate in other Living Learning Programs such an Engineering and StemCats if they have specific interests in those areas.
 The Lewis Honors College strives to be as flexible as possible in order to help students reach their academic goals here at the University of Kentucky.
+In addition, the Lewis Honors College has been fortunate to form partnerships with the Gatton College of Business and Economics and the College of Engineering to provide customized academic pathways through the Honors College.
+Honors Pathway Programs allow students in certain majors to have a more specialized trajectory through the Honors curricula.

-How does the Honors Capstone requirement help to demonstrate the growth of students throughout their undergraduate studies?
+How does the Honors Thesis requirement help to demonstrate the growth of students throughout their undergraduate studies?

 How does the Honors Residential College cultivate an enjoyable environment conducive to learning?

 The ability to study, work, and live among outstanding fellow undergraduate scholars is an element of Honors that is extremely exciting, particularly for an incoming student.
-Central Hall has the capability to be a substantial resource for students, and the more involved a student is, the greater benefit the residential college can be to him or her.
+Honors Residential College, also referred to as the Honors Quad or “H-Q”, has the capability to be a substantial resource for students, and the more involved a student is, the greater benefit the residential college can be to him or her.
 Fellow scholars are able to keep one another aware of exciting opportunities, challenge and support each other, and come together in new and innovative ways.
 For many students, the Honors Residential College will resemble a liberal arts college atmosphere, while still retaining the resources of a large university.
-Central Hall offers suite-style dorm rooms, various lounges with computers open to students, and free printing.
 Furthermore, in order to help support the diverse interests of our students, living in the Honors Dorms is not a requirement for students, though we expect all first-year students to engage in one of the university’s many Living Learning Programs.

 How can I be a competitive candidate, and demonstrate my enthusiasm for the Program to the Admissions Committee?